-Because you’re working for yourself you won’t get sick pay, although you may qualify for state benefits.
+Because you’re working for yourself you won’t get sick pay, although you might qualify for state benefits.

 Many self-employed people take out income protection insurance and critical illness cover in case they get too sick, or injured to work, or get a serious illness.
 Life insurance is also common for people who have dependents, such as a partner or children.

 There are a range of personal insurance products worth considering if you’re self-employed.